What had I learned in six months in Middle Valley?

 I don’t think that was what she was reaching for.
 I think she was reaching for something more emotional, more ingrained in all that was going on around us.

 Only I don’t care.
 These people are all a mess.
 That Marjorie and her dirty gossip column should be disallowed.
 She does nothing but spew filth.
-Cassie and her middle-of-the-road bar do little else but cultivate it next to that McMurtry woman … and, apparently, now the McMurtry woman’s Euro-trash daughter.
-The sheriff has no handle on safety around here (imagine him in California … jeesh, good luck!) … and Bernie isn’t a real reporter.
-A real reporter would have left this town a long, long time ago.
-But then …
+Cassie and her middle-of-the-road bar … horrible.
+And that McMurtry woman with Euro-trash daughter.
+Somedays, I can’t take it.

-All of this is to say when I got the call from Mayor Charlotte last week asking me for “ideas” on how to finance the Mick statue I felt sick to my stomach.
+All of this is to say when I got the call from Mayor Charlotte last week asking me for “ideas” on how to finance the Mick statue, I felt sick to my stomach.

 “She asked you to build it?”
 Elyse asked on the phone.
 “As in, pay for the whole thing?”